Henry, Titans rally past Texans 42-36 in OT, remain unbeaten - WHIZ News

 The Titans have their second-best start in franchise history since this franchise won its first 10 games in 2008.
 Their win, combined with Pittsburgh’s victory over Cleveland, sets up a showdown between the AFC’s last two undefeated teams here in a week.

-Tannehill finished with 364 yards and four TD passes.
+Tannehill finished with four TD passes.
 He had seen Henry make huge plays before coming to Tennessee.

 “He just has that rare size, strength and speed combination that it’s extremely rare,” Tannehill said.